Can You Take Psychedelics On Antidepressants?

 - Venlafaxine (Effexor XR)

 Just like with SSRIs, we would expect SNRIs to overlap with the effects of psilocybin.
 However, there are no reports of serious adverse effects of combining the two.
-If anything, taking SNRIs appears to reduce the effects of psychedelics – but you should not start with a higher dose.
+If anything, taking SNRIs appears to reduce the effects of psychedelics – but you should not use psilocybin until we have more information.

 Monoamine Oxidase Inhibitors (MAOIs) are a class of substances sometimes used as antidepressants, or in the treatment of anxiety disorders.
 They work by preventing the breakdown of monoamine neurotransmitters – this includes dopamine, serotonin, and norepinephrine.
 The result is a boost in the levels of these neurotransmitters in the brain.